 The representation of the same result in 3 dimensions (3D map) makes the interpretation of the visual field topography easier.

 WHICH EXAMS TO CHOOSE

-This chapter describes the various exam protocols available with the Vision Monitor.
+This chapter describes the various exam protocols for automated standard perimetry available on the VISION MONITOR.

 The table below summarizes the various protocols available according to the device configuration: